 Table V-9.
-Fair Housing Table V-9.
-Fair Housing Issues and Contributing Factors Fair Housing Issue Contributing Factors Priority Meaningful Action Fair Housing Enforcement and Outreach Capacity Lack of local public fair housing enforcement Lack of resources for fair housing agencies and organizations Lack of a variety of media Lack of marketing community meetings Lack of accessibility to fair housing information and resources High/Medium Program HE.2 Program HE.6 Program HE.12 Integration and Segregation Location of affordable housing Lack of neighborhood/community investment Medium Program HE.3 Program HE.5 Program HE.15 Program HE.16 Program HE.19 Program HE.21 Disparities in Access to Opportunity Access to financial/economic services Transit/transportation availability Location of employers Location and type of affordable housing Investment in lower-resource areas High Program HE.4 Program HE.5 Program HE.6 Program HE.9 Program HE.14 Program HE.15 Program HE.21 Disproportionate Housing Needs, Including Displacement Risks The availability of affordable units in a range of sizes Land use and zoning laws Need to connect households with available housing programs and resources High Program HE.4 Program HE.5 Program HE.7 Program HE.9 Program HE.14 Program HE.15 Program HE.21
+Fair Housing Issues and Contributing Facto rs Fair Housing Issue Contributing Factors Priority Meaningful Action Fair Housing Enforcement and Outreach Capacity Lack of local public fair housing enforcement Lack of resources for fair housing agencies and organizations Lack of a variety of media Lack of marketing community meetings Lack of accessibility to fair housing information and resources High/Medium Program HE.2Program HE.6Program HE.12 Integration and Segregation Location of affordable housing Lack of neighborhood/community investment Medium Program HE.3 Program HE.5 Program HE.15 Program HE.16 Program HE.19 Program HE.21 Disparities in Access to Opportunity Access to financial/economic services Transit/transportation availability Location of employers Location and type of affordable housing Investment in lower-resource areas High Program HE.4 Program HE.5 Program HE.6 Program HE.9 Program HE.14 Program HE.15 Program HE.21 Disproportionate Housing Needs, Including Displacement Risks The availability of affordable units in a range of sizes Land use and zoning laws Need to connect households with available housing programs and resources High Program HE.4 Program HE.5 Program HE.7 Program HE.9 Program HE.14 Program HE.15 Program HE.21

 As identified in this assessment, the greatest barrier to fair housing and equal access to opportunity is the supply of a variety of housing types at affordable prices, including housing for larger households and farmworkers.
 Most of the contributing factors identified stem from a common issue of limited options and supply.
 However, it appears that existing utility infrastructure may pose the biggest barrier to the production of a variety of housing types to serve the unincorporated communities.
 As previously described, Hamilton City community water and sewer, which accommodates higher densities of housing typically needed to serve lower income households.
-Therefore, the County has identified addressing 1) availability of affordable housing, 2) improving access to housing through increased economic opportunities and prosperity in lower income areas, and 3) combating discriminatory practices through education as priorities to further fair housing as the primary approaches to increase fair housing opportunities, increase access and diversity within higher opportunity areas, and to ensure that fair housing programs Glenn County implemented during the 5th Cycle to address fair housing issues.
+Therefore, the County has identified addressing 1) availability of affordable housing, 2) improving access to housing through increased economic opportunities and prosperity in lower income areas, and 3) combating discriminatory practices through education as priorities to further fair housing as the primary approaches to increase fair housing opportunities, increase access and diversity within higher opportunity areas, and to ensure that fair housing practices are understood, encouraged, and followed.
+Section V.H. of this Background Report outlines all of the housing programs Glenn County implemented during the 5th Cycle to address fair housing issues.
 For this 6th Cycle, the Housing Plan includes a more robust approach to affirmatively further fair housing.